bondeje/peggy/README.md

 - refactor PackratCache back to a hashmap
 - implement left recursion for packrat
 - token->length are set equal to node->str-length for nodes generated as output of successful LiteralRules, however, in json example, I found that if I calculate the total string size allocation using node->str_length, I run out of buffer space in creating JSONStrings, but if I use token->length (in a 1-1 change), no problem.
 Need to resolve this as they should be the same and getting the raw token is a more expensive operation (traversal functions generally do not have access to the token, but they all get the node) than just getting node->str_length. node->str_length is used elsewhere in similar manners but asan is not complaining.
+- Add APIs in parser struct to properly access token values.
+Token objects are likely to become opaque structures in the future.
 </details>

 <details> <summary>Wish List</summary>